edawson/tidysig/README.md

 tidysig is currently compatible with SigProfilerExtractor (as of version 1.0.3), with plans to support SignatureAnalyzer.

-**Nota bene:**: There is a known incompatibility with some SigProfilerExtractor outputs, which have a first column titled "MutationsType" instead of "MutationType."
+**Nota bene:** There is a known incompatibility with some SigProfilerExtractor outputs, which have a first column titled "MutationsType" instead of "MutationType."

 This can be remedied with the following dplyr::rename call after reading in the file: